Binge Eating Disorder

 - eating alone due to shame and embarrassment

-Binge eating can lead to obesity and severe medical complications such as heart problems and diabetes.
 Binge eating disorder can also be associated with psychological problems such as depression.